North Pembrokeshire and Fishguard Railway: South Wales Railway

-Observing the deepening crisis in Ireland, the WWW&DR company cut back its plans and declared that it could not build to Wexford.
+Observing the deepening crisis in Ireland, the Waterford, Wexford, Wicklow and Dublin Railway Company cut back its plans and declared that it could not build to Wexford.
 For the time being a rail and ferry route to Dublin via Fishguard was impossible.
 Brunel had all along entertained thoughts of developing the transatlantic shipping trade from south-west Wales, and he declared this in 1844.
 Whereas the Irish ferry service was reliant on the shortest possible sea crossing, transatlantic shipping had different priorities.
 Linking with his doubts about the general suitability of Fishguard, he agreed with the board of the South Wales Railway that it would not now build to Fishguard.
 A branch of the planned Fishguard line was to run to Haverfordwest and the decision was taken to extend that line to a harbour on Milford Haven, where there was a deep anchorage.
 The railway's terminus was given that name, but later it was changed to Neyland, and another harbour and station nearby was named Milford Haven.

-The lease of the SWR by the GWR had been interrupted by the decision not to build to Fishguard, but in March 1852 a new lease was agreed, and abandonment of the Clarbeston Road to Fishguard section was sanctioned by Parliament in that year.
+The lease of the SWR by the GWR had been interrupted by the decision not to build to Fishguard, but in March 1852 a new lease was agreed, and abandonment of the Clarbeston Road to Fishguard section was sanctioned by the South Wales Railway Act 1852 (15 & 16 Vict. c. cxvii).
 The South Wales Railway was publicly opened as far as Haverfordwest on 2 January 1854, and from there to Neyland on 15 April 1856.
 A twice weekly steamer service to Waterford, and other services were started gradually.

 The terminus, "Milford Haven", was renamed Neyland in 1859 and then changed again to New Milford by December 1859.